 Located in central New York, Herkimer College is another member of the SUNY system.
 This medium-sized college is known for its affordable tuition rates, top-ranked athletic teams, and rigorous academic programs.
 Herkimer delivers half of its 40 associate and certificate programs through the school’s Internet Academy division, including an online associate degree in human services.

 Comprising 64 general, major, and elective credits, the associate of applied science curriculum imparts fundamental skills related to social work, case management, and psychology.
 Students learn to identify the challenges faced by certain client populations, develop appropriate aid strategies and service plans, and provide accurate documentation of their work.
-While the program features a built-in criminal justice concentration, the school encourages distance learners interested in specific careers or academic paths to develop customized concentrations with the aid of an adviser.
-Prior to graduation, candidates arrange and complete a 60-hour practicum at a local human services agency with adviser approval.
+While the program features a built-in criminal justice concentration, the school encourages distance learners interested in specific careers or academic paths to develop customized concentrations with the aid of an advisor.
+Prior to graduation, candidates arrange and complete a 60-hour practicum at a local human services agency with advisor approval.

 Prospective students must provide official high school transcripts or GED scores along with a completed application.
 While tuition rates differ for in-state and out-of-state students, online students qualify for numerous scholarship opportunities.

 Herkimer County Community College is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 Choosing an Online Associate in Human Services Program

 Students who complete an associate degree in human services online gain assessment, case management, and leadership skills.
 These prepare graduates to work in fields such as community health education and rehabilitation.

 Completing an online associate degree in human services usually requires students to earn approximately 60 credits.
 Students complete coursework in topics such as lifespan development, sociology, and community organization.
 They also examine human services history, law, and ethics.
 Some programs require students to complete an internship.

 Full-time students typically spend two years completing an online human services associate degree.